pagerange/flash/README.md

-# Session
+# Flash

-## PHP Session Wrapper
+## Flash messaging

-This class provides an easy to use wrapper for working with the PHP Session as well as some handy methods for setting Session (Flash) messages.
+This class provides a simple wrapper for setting and displaying flash messages using the PHP session.

-Why another PHP Session wrapper?
-I needed something simple for my own one-off projects, including the pagerange/auth package.

 ### Dependencies